PHYSICS AND ONTOLOGY

 1. Since “Solvay 1927”: Nature and Quantum Physics (state of the art).

-SPECIAL SESSION IN BARCELONA (9 OCTOBER 2018) at the AUTONOMOUS UNIVERSITY OF BARCELONA, IN COOPERATION WITH 'CASA ASIA' and 'INSTITUTO CONFUCIO':
+SPECIAL SESSION IN BARCELONA (9 OCTOBER 2018), IN COOPERATION WITH 'CASA ASIA' and 'INSTITUTO CONFUCIO':

 The Roots of Science and Philosophy in China: State of the Art.